Memorial Orchard

 The year 2014 marked the centenary of the start of The First World War and the 70th anniversary of the D-Day Landings.
 Following an open meeting at The University Primary Academy, Weaverham, on 17 December 2013 an Action Group was formed with a view to establishing a Community Orchard.

+In 2015 the Woodland Trust kindly granted us some land at Thorn Wood in order to plant a Memorial Orchard in memory of all who served in two World Wars and in more recent conflicts.
 Initially individuals and groups were happy to sponsor trees and we were also able to raise money for capital expenditure on picnic benches, a notice board and an interpretation board.
-However, it is very difficult to find organisations prepared to help us with running costs such as insurance, hiring someone to do the annual grass cut and other minor expenses which together can cost up to £800 pa.
-Unless the meeting can find a way of raising the required amount of money each year we will have to relinquish our lease and dissolve the company.
+However, it is very difficult to find organisations prepared to help us with running costs such as insurance, submitting our accounts and hiring someone to do the annual grass cut, which together with a few minor expenses can cost up to £800 pa.

 Tina Johnson